mpiccirilli/Rlinkedin/README.md

 searchJobs
 --------
-Job Search API is a part of our Vetted API Access Program.
+Job Search API is a part of their Vetted API Access Program.
 You must apply and get LinkedIn's approval before using this API.

 I have currently only included a search based on keywords.
 I will include more soon...